chafey/dicomweb-update-spec/README.md

   - Body may include any study level attributes to update (new study will inherit old study attributes by default)
   - Body may include any series level attributes to update (new series will inherit old series attributes by default)

+## Delete APIs

+- Delete Patient - DELETE to /patients/[id]
+  - Deletes all instances with the PatientId

+- Delete Study - DELETE to /studies/[id]
+  - Deletes all instance for the specified study

+- Delete Series - DELETE to /studies/[id]/series/[id]
+  - Deletes all instance for the specified series.

+- Delete Instance - DELETE to /studies/[id]/series/[id]/instances/[id]
+  - Deletes the specified instance